In 1939 Bentram "Fred" Francis

 Within a short space of time, other British companies such as, Wrenn,

 SRM and Airfix introduced their own slot car racing systems while MRRC continued to supply cars and parts, now for the new slot cars.
 One of MRRC's most important introductions was their famous blue thumb operated variable speed hand controller replaced the common (and unsatisfactory) “push-button” finger operated “on or off” power control of the cars.
-Variable speed added a completely new dimension to slot car racing, resulting in a much improved car steering and more realistic driving experience.
+Variable speed added a completely new dimension to slot car racing, resulting in much improved car control and more realistic driving experience.
+Soon everyone was using their thumb to control the slot car. it would be many years before the thumb was replaced by the finger on a trigger grip.

-Tri-ang strove to stay on top of an ever-growing hobby by heavily promoting Scalextric through the efforts of various drivers including Graham Hill.
+Tri-ang strove to stay on top of an ever-growing hobby by heavily promoting Scalextric through the efforts of various drivers including Graham Hill and nationally sanctioned events.
 In America manufacturers such as Aurora, Strombecker, A.C.
-Gilbert, Eldon and Revell produced cars and racing sets while in Continental Europe, manufacturers included Miniamil, Circuit 24 and Jouef in France, and Faller, Fleischmann and Carrera in Germany.
-The slot cars of Jouef were marketed in England by the makers of Corgi Toys and made under license in Germany as Egger Silberpfeil.
+Gilbert, Eldon Industries and Revell produced cars and racing sets while in Continental Europe, mmanufacturers included Miniamil, Circuit 24 and Jouef in France, and Marklin, Faller, Fleischmann and Carrera in Germany.
 Of the Continental European companies. only Carrera continues to produce slot cars.
 Carrera would later be joined by a number of new companies from Spain and Italy.

 Up to that time Pittman supplied open-frame motors to the model train hobby for upgrading the stock underpowered motors that came with locomotives.
 These motors such as the DC60 series were derivatives of motors used my the US Navy during WWII had built a reputation for quality and proved popular as a motor to propel model kits for the new slot car hobby.
 This had caught the attention of the company and after seeking feedback from pioneer slot car racers like Alan Swartz decided to produce motors for the new hobby.
 Pittman produced the DC 704 motor in 1962.
 Pittman actually called these motors "Motor & Axle Units", because the geared output shaft extended out both sides of the motor was intended to be used as the rear axle of the car.
 But, the DC-704 still had train motor windings, and its output shaft (axle) was still in the middle of the motor, a situation most racers did not want.
 In 1963 Pittman released their legendary DC196 in 1963.